nosmai/nosmai_camera_sdk_flutter/README.md

 - Use horizontal scrollable filter panels for better UX as shown in the example
 - Call `cleanup()` instead of `dispose()` for SDK resource cleanup
 - Use `dispose()` only when completely done with the SDK instance
-- Cache filter lists and organize by category for better performance

 ## License